Anti-Clock: Production

+Don Boyd helped make the film.

 Filming locations

 The film was shot on location in London and Norfolk, England (per film credits).

 Music

 Arden sings the songs "Sleepwalking" and "Figures in White", for which she also wrote the lyrics.

 Release

 The film opened the 1979 London Film Festival but was never picked up for British distribution: its only other public British screening was at the National Film Theatre in 1983 as a tribute to Jane Arden, who committed suicide at the end of the previous year.
 The film remained unseen since then.
 However, it had a modest theatrical release in the US, where it received considerable critical acclaim.

 After Arden's suicide in 1982, Bond withdrew the film from circulation.

 Reception

 Variety wrote: "As with many faddists and hoaxers, the filmmakers take scientific principles and draw absurd conclusions from them out of context.
 In Anti-Clock, the theories of physics formulated by Heisenberg and Einstein to explain the properties of subatomic particles are fatuously applied to issues of human behavior.
 This gives Arden and Bond license to rail out against sexism and materialism, but their 'we are all one' philosophy is strained.
 Despite contributions by some talented cameramen, film is a technical shambles."

 Sight and Sound Claire Monk wrote that the film: "merits a place in moving-image history as a conceptually ingenious experiment in making a 'video movie' at a time when this was a genuinely new and cumbersome technology."

 For The Quietus, Anthony Nield wrote: "The tone is reminiscent of early Cronenberg (particularly the black and white miniatures of Stereo and Crimes Of The Future) and JG Ballard: bleak, clinical, of its time and out of time.
 The seventies are there in the background, but they barely impinge on proceedings."